 On the day of the operation you will be asked to arrive approximately two hours prior to your operation.
 You will check in and then be taken to a waiting area.
-Approximately one hour before the operation you will meet the anesthesiologist.
+Approximately one hour before the operation you will be called to the holding area where you will meet the anesthesiologist.
 The anesthesia staff will then place catheters in your arms for the intravenous fluids and then will begin to medicate you.
 The scheduled time of your surgery is really just an approximation.
-Much depends on when the last case finished.
+Much depends on the when the last case finished.
 Sometimes we can be off by more than a few hours.

-When you get to the operating room, you will generally not see Dr. O'Neill, as he is often in a different room finishing up the surgery before your case.
+When you finally get to the operating room, you generally will not see Dr. O'Neill, as he is often in a different room finishing up the surgery before your case.
 The staff working with Dr. O'Neill will assist the anesthesiologists and you will be put under general anesthesia.
-For an anterior (front of the neck operation) it usually takes 60 minutes from the time that you enter the room until Dr. O'Neill makes the incision.
+It is usually 30 to 60 minutes from the time that you enter the room until Dr. O'Neill makes the incision.